 The world’s forests are vital for a living planet.
 That’s why we work together to promote responsible forest management, good governance, and transparency in trade.
-We want to make a contribution to ensure that forests are safeguarded for present and future needs.
-Together we can make a difference.
+We want to help ensure forests can meet the needs of present and future generations.
+Together we make a difference.

 Sustainable Life at Home

 There are billions of people who want to live more sustainably and consume in a more sustainable way.
-Many want to contribute to a better future but may find it hard to know how to live with as little impact on the environment as possible.
+Many want to contribute to a better future but may not know how to lesson their impact on the environment.